ppy/osu-wiki/wiki/Article_styling_criteria/Writing/en.md

 ### Date and time formatting

 When both date and time are used together, the date must be written first, followed by the time.
 The time must be in between parenthesis (`(` and `)`).
-For example:
+The following are examples:

 Bad examples: